pzelnip/pycascades2021/Readme.md

   episodes, was super nervous.
 About 6 months in, Mike approached with the idea of Python Bytes.
 Helped to have two people, keeps you accountable.

-### When you started out how do you find guests?
+### When You Started Out How Do You Find Guests?

-- Mike: had first 5 episodes figured out (5 friends).
+- Michael: had first 5 episodes figured out (5 friends).
 Just have to be curious & ask good questions.
 In the beginning was hard.
-- Brian: in beginning was blown away, didn't know anyobody in python ocmmunity.
+- Brian: in beginning was blown away, didn't know anybody in python community.
   Early in T&C interviewed people with testing voices (not necessarily Python), found them by just emailing and just asking.

-### Which episodes stand out to you?
+### Which Episodes Stand Out To You?

-- Mike: Like picking favourite child.
-Had convos with people who would never come up on radar on Talk Python and were blown away by what those people had accomplished.
+- Michael: Like picking favourite child.
+Had conversations with people who would never come up on radar on Talk Python and were blown away by what those people had accomplished.
 Ex: the F1 wind tunnel optimization
 - Brian: kind of a mix.
 David Hussman episode was one where worked hard to get